Lubricant Types and Lubrication Methods

 synthetic Oils

 Synthetic lubricants are obtained by synthesis of light hydrocarbons with the inclusion of some non-petroleum organic elements.
-These lubricants have some benefits, such as increased oil longevity, better heat resistance and can be environmentally friendly [5].
+These lubricants have some benefits, such as increased oil longevity, better heat resistance, and they are better for the environmentally.
 They have, however, a higher cost.
 Even so, these oils have been widely used in aviation and industrial application for many years now.

 Polyalphaolefins (PAO) - are the most common synthetics base lubricants.
 Although they are bad additive solvents, they have a low fluidity point, good thermal stability and a high viscosity index;